jcrincon/cyberghostvpn_openwrt_setup/README.md

 2. Select Open VPN Protocol (UDP)
 3. Save configuration file and take note of user and password
 4. Rename OVPN file fo CG_XX.conf (Where XX corresponds to the two digit code for the selected country)
-5. Create a `user.txt` file an introduce your credentials like this
+5. Create a `user.txt` file an introduce your credentials like this:
 ```
 USER
 PASSWORD
 ```
-6. Edit CG_XX.conf and change the line
+6. Edit CG_XX.conf and change the line:
 ```
 [...]
 auth-user-pass